 An apprenticeship will not only offer you the chance to gain qualifications whilst being in employment, but with Resource Group, you will also benefit from following a direct route to your Part 66 licence.
 It will also offer you a clear career path into an exciting and rewarding career in aviation.

-Employers will want to see evidence of your passion and interest in aviation and engineering, so you might want to consider how you could demonstrate this to a potential employer - perhaps through your knowledge of aircraft and flight, your choice of hobbies or work experience.
+When applying for aircraft maintenance engineering jobs, employers will want to see evidence of your passion and interest in aviation and engineering, so you might want to consider how you could demonstrate this to a potential employer - perhaps through your knowledge of aircraft and flight, your choice of hobbies or work experience.

 Manual dexterity is also an important skill for an aircraft engineer to have, and you will normally be tested on this as part of the recruitment process.
 So, you would benefit from practising tasks that will develop your finer practical skills.
 For example, building models, electronic circuits, sewing, PC building, mechanics.